My paper my project on the polarization of political parties is in preparation for publication. Hopefully, they will appear here soon.

-As an undergraduate student, I also conducted experimental social psychology research, studying the effect of foreign accents on hiring decisions.
+As an undergraduate student, I also conducted research in social psychology.
+I conducted human-subject experiments to study the effect of foreign accents on hiring decisions.
 My result shows a double standard on how men and women are perceived for having a foreign accent.
-This work did not end up published in a journal, but I think it’s fun.
-You can find my project report here.

 - C. Yang and J.L.
 Skorinko (2012) ‘Does having a foreign accent affect men and women differently?
 Effect of foreign accent and gender on employment decisions and negotiations’, Interactive Qualifying Project Report, Worcester Polytechnic Insitute.
 PDF.